 The Division of Psychiatric Neuroimaging (PNI) is highly active in neuropsychiatric research using imaging methods such as MRI, fMRI, PET and DTI to understand the mechanisms and brain networks underlying human cognition.
-PNI faculty have published hundreds of papers on a variety of brain disorders which include but are not limited to schizophrenia, Alzheimer's disease, Parkinson's disease, Huntington's disease, Down's syndrome, bipolar disorder, and autism.
+PNI faculty have published hundreds of papers on a variety of brain disorders which include but are not limited to schizophrenia, Alzheimer's disease, Parkinson's disease, Huntington's disease, bipolar disorder, and eating disorders.
 Faculty in the division have been awarded numerous peer-reviewed grants by the National Institutes of Health, foundations and other funding organizations.

 PNI collaborates with researchers at the Kennedy-Krieger Institute, the F.M.
 Kirby Research Center for Functional Imaging, the Center for Imaging Science at the Johns Hopkins School of Engineering, the Sheppard Pratt Health System, and the Johns Hopkins University Bloomberg School of Public Health.
 PNI faculty members train undergraduate and graduate students as well as post-doctoral fellows, providing a unique training opportunity to conduct basic and translational research in a clinical setting.

 On these pages learn about our faculty, staff and collaborators, our ongoing research projects, as well as our courses and training opportunities.
 If you are interested in volunteering to be a research subject, please see the Department's Volunteers Needed section.
 If you are interested in contributing through philanthropy, please see the Department’s Philanthropy section.

 Fax: 410-614-3676Johns Hopkins University School of Medicine